When an open-ended search reveals one of the top questions about a product to be “Is it still used?” — it is time to evaluate modern ERP solutions.

 While remaining on legacy software is not as dire as sitting on a ticking time bomb, longer delays only make it more difficult to upgrade.
 For now, Oracle is continuing to support PeopleSoft and JD Edwards, but it seems that it is just a matter of time before we reach the end-of-life for these products.
 As it stands, the majority of legacy customers on PeopleSoft and JD Edwards no longer have the option of a simple upgrade — instead, they are looking at an entirely new ERP implementation.

 Observe your team to determine if there are indicators that your company needs to move to a new software platform.
-After all, since an ERP implementation is in the cards, be willing to evaluate multiple vendors and examine all available options.
+After all, since an ERP software implementation is in the cards, be willing to evaluate multiple vendors and examine all available options.
 Ask your employees if they are experiencing major problems, and find out if there is functionality that they need but cannot get from the current software.
 If the answer to either of those questions is yes, that is all the more reason to consider upgrading to a newer system.

 If your company has needs that are no longer being met by PeopleSoft or JD Edwards, it is time to look for better options.
 Look at the future of your company, too.
 While the legacy software may meet immediate needs, remember that it will not receive the on-going added features found in other products.